 We have some clients who are great photographers, and it is pretty amazing what can be accomplished with an iPhone.
 If you’re a DIYer, that’s great, AND we need photos to be horizontal, not vertical.

 You might be tempted to hold up your phone and snap a great photo of the sunset at your campground.
 That photo may look great as a social media post, but if you’d like it on your website, take a horizontal version.
-The layout of your campground website needs to work on BOTH mobile phones and desktops/laptops, so we need horizontal photos.

 Provide an Interactive Campsite Map